sdcityrobotics/zoidberg_ros/docs/mission_run.rst

 Use rosrun to run a mission.
 The file basic_mission is a good template

 ```
-rosrun zoidberg_nav basic_mission.py
+rosrun zoidberg_ros basic_mission.py
 ```

-This file can be found in the zoidberg_nav/scripts folder.
+This file can be found in the zoidberg_ros/scripts folder.
 It shows all of the avalible behaviors implimented on the robot, and these can be mixed and matched.